Tali Wiru, Yulara, Northern Territory

 Ready for a taste of the bush?
 Wherever you’re staying around the resort (it’s home to a wide range of accommodation, from a campground to a five-star hotel), it’s possible to try out native flavours at one of the property’s 10 restaurants.
 Try a croc-dog (a hot dog made from crocodile meat) at the Outback Pioneer BBQ & Bar, or head to the Arnguli Grill & Restaurant at the Desert Gardens Hotel to order a fillet steak with bush tomato jus or chicken breast chimichurri seasoned with mountain pepper.
 At the under-the-stars Sounds of Silence buffet dinner, sample house-smoked crocodile on mini dampers with desert lime preserve.
 If you’re staying at Sails in the Desert, you can enjoy a bush-flavoured omelette that might include kangaroo, cooked to order for breakfast.
 Want to splash out on a once-in-a-lifetime dinner?
 Tali Wiru (which means “beautiful dune” in the local Aboriginal language, Anangu) is an exclusive dinner for just 20 guests, on top of a red sand dune.
 Enjoy a flute of Perrier-Jouët as haute canapes – perhaps a smoked kangaroo and desert raisin crostini or a crocodile and desert lime salad – emerge from the rustic bush kitchen, with the setting sun in the background.
 Here, you’ll also find one of the resort’s most impressive desserts, Textures of Chocolate, in which hot chocolate sauce is poured onto a lid of solid chocolate, melting it away to reveal native desert fruits, Davidson’s plum and quandong, flavoured with native lemon myrtle.

-As part of Bush Tucker Journeys, the resort is also launching a quarterly culinary festival focusing on Australia’s native ingredients.
+As part of Bush Tucker Journeys, the resort has also introduced a quarterly culinary festival focusing on Australia’s native ingredients.
 The program for Uluru Feastival includes everything from foraging tours to joining the warm and engaging Aboriginal celebrity chef (and Feastival ambassador) Mark Olive for bush tucker masterclasses and a three-course tasting dinner incorporating native produce.
-The 2017 Feastivals will take place on 18-20 August and 3-5 November.
-For 2018, circle 9-11 March and 22-24 June on your calendar.